-And when you reinforce it enough... you create that positive feedback loop, where you're always trying to improve yourself, relishing in your success when you do, so that you keep trying to improve even more.
+And when you reinforce it enough... you create a positive feedback loop, where you're always trying to improve yourself, relishing in your success when you do, picking yourself up those times you do fail, so that you keep on trying to improve even more.